-It is apparent that the native coastal wattle Acacia longifolia var. sophorae is increasing cover within the Orford Bird Sanctuary and this is resulting the loss of breeding, roosting and/or foraging locations for threatened and migratory shorebirds.
+It is apparent that the native coastal wattle Acacia longifolia var. sophorae is increasing cover within the Orford Bird Sanctuary and this is resulting in reducing the potential breeding habitat for the shorebirds and terns.

 B4 PRIORITIES

 Refer to Figure 3 Weed and Management Priorities.